Talent Builds

 Blessed Hammer

-Blessed Hammer is the default talent in this choice node, with the exception of Lightsmith ST builds, and one of the main reasons for this outside having an additional charge is that it does not require a target.
-This means you can continue to build holy power between trash pulls, during intermission phases, or just if you’re out of range of mobs, which allows you to always ensure you can cast a Shield of the Righteous once you’ve re-engaged mobs.
-It also provides significantly more defensive upside than Hammer of the Righteous which is a nice bonus.
+Blessed Hammers is the default talent in this choice node, with the exception of Lightsmith ST builds, and one of the main reasons for this outside having an additional charge is that it does not require a target.
+This means you can continue to build holy power between trash pulls, during intermission phases, or just if you’re out of range of mobs, which allows you to always ensure you can cast a Shield Of The Righteous once you’ve re-engaged mobs.
+It also provides significantly more defensive upside than Hammer Of The Righteous which is a nice bonus.

 Shining Light

-This is an important buff that allows you to cast Word of Glory without spending holy power, allowing you to weave in healing to either yourself or allies as needed while still maintaining full uptime on your shield of the righteous.
-At the same time it lets you take advantage of some of the additional bonuses casting Word of Glory provides, including extra block from the Faith in the Light talent and CDR from both Resolute Defender and Righteous Protector.
+This is an important buff that allows you to cast Word Of Glory without spending holy power after using Shield Of The Righteous 3 times, allowing you to weave in healing on yourself or allies as needed while still maintaining full uptime on your active mitigation.

 Grand Crusader and Crusader’s Judgment

 The combination of these talents is what causes a lot of the reactionary gameplay that defines Protection Paladin.
-In M+ the Avenger’s Shield resets are what allows you to lockdown casters for an extended period of time, whereas the extra charge of Judgment and CDR is the backbone of your holy power generation, allowing you to maintain Shield of the Righteous uptime and filling many of your globals.
+In M+ the Avenger's Shield resets are what allows you to lockdown casters for an extended period of time, whereas the extra charge of Judgment and bonus cooldown reduction is the backbone of your holy power generation, allowing you to maintain Shield Of The Righteous uptime and filling many of your globals.

 Sanctuary